Why do I write?

 You know what?
 Writing a book is hard work.
 Getting anything accomplished when your internal editor is screaming at you the entire time is like trying to do a month’s worth of grocery shopping while three mischievous toddlers are stealing things out of the cart and then hiding them in all the wrong places around the store.

 You know what else?
 Writing a book is also a lot of fun and rewarding on a personal level.
-It’s especially nice when your beta readers tell you that they enjoyed reading it and are looking forward to the next installment.
+It’s especially nice when your beta readers tell you they enjoyed reading it and are looking forward to the next installment.

 There are so many elements that I want to incorporate into the Wyldling Series.
 I have had so many ideas over the years that finishing the series was a daunting task, because my conception of what the story was really about kept changing as I matured.
 Finally, I had to put my foot down and say: “That’s it.
 Enough’s enough!
 Just write the blasted thing, already!”
 Breaking it up into six or seven books instead of writing it as a single novel has also helped.